lab1092/blender-manual_ja/manual/glossary/index.rst

    Alpha Channel
       Additional channel in 2D image for transparency.

+      Straight Alpha
+         This is the alpha type used by paint programs such as Photoshop or Gimp, and used in common file formats like PNG, BMP or Targa.
+         So, image textures or output for the web are usually straight alpha.
+         ``RGBA`` color are stored as ``(R, G, B, A)`` channels, with the RGB channels unaffected by the alpha channels.

+      Premultiplied Alpha
+         Rendering will output premultiplied alpha images, and the OpenEXR file format uses this alpha type.
+         So, intermediate files for rendering and compositing are often stored as premultiplied alpha.
+         Compared to straight alpha, the colors could be considered to be stored as ``(R*A, G*A, B*A, A)``, with the alpha multiplied into the RGB channel.

+         This is the natural output of render engines, with the RGB channels representing the amount of light that comes toward the viewer, and alpha representing how much of the light from the background is blocked.

+      Conversion (Straight/Premultiplied) Alpha
+         Conversion between the two alpha types is not a simple operation and can involve data loss, as both alpha types can represent data that the other can not, though it is often subtle.

+         Straight alpha can be considered to be an RGB color image with a separate alpha mask.
+         In areas where this mask is fully transparent, there can still be colors in the RGB channels.
+         On conversion to premultiplied alpha this mask is *'applied'* and the colors in such areas become black and are lost.

+         Premultiplied alpha on the other hand can represent renders that are both emitting light and letting through light from the background.
+         For example a transparent fire render might be emitting light, but also letting through all light from objects behind it.
+         On converting to straight alpha this effect is lost.

    Ambient Light
       It's light that doesn't seem to come from a specific source, but is just there.
       In the real world, this is caused by stray photons bouncing around and occasionally ricocheting under the desk.